-For example, by the summer term in Year 9 a student's grades in History and Science might look like:
+For example, by the summer term of Year 10 a student's grades in Science might look like:

-Subject Subject Target Grade Current Working Grade Autumn Current Working Grade Spring Current Working Grade Summer Effort Grade
+Subject Subject Target Grade Current Working Grade Current Working Grade Current Working Grade Effort Grade

-History 9E 9S 9S 9E 4

-Science 9S 9A 9A 9S 4
+Biology 6 Autumn 5 Spring 5 Summer 6 4

+Chemistry 6 3 3 4 3

+Physics 6 6 6 7 5

 In the above example grades are either static or getting better.
-The grades are also close to or equal to the Subject Target Grade.
-This shows that good progress is being made.
-Remember that even static grades will show progress as assessments later in the year will be covering more material than previous assessments.
-However it would also be possible for grades to drop if a student is not keeping up with the demands of the curriculum.
-The Effort Grade will give further information in cases where the Current Working Grade is significantly below the Subject Target Grade.
+Remember that even static grades will show progress as assessments taken later in the year are likely to be covering more material than previous assessments.
+However, it would also be possible for grades to drop if a student is not keeping up with the demands of a course.
+In the above example we have good progress in Biology, excellent progress in physics but some concern in Chemistry.
+These assessment grades should however always be read together with the current Effort Grade.

-Teachers will make it clear to pupils when they have any formal internal assessments, which will take place during normal lessons.
-Parents are asked to encourage students to revise for them so that they are gradually building up their knowledge and will therefore be better prepared for the higher demand of courses that will come in future years.
+Teachers will make it clear to pupils when they have any in class formal assessments.
+Parents are asked to encourage students to revise for them so that they are gradually building up the knowledge needed to meet the demands of the 9-1 GCSE courses.